bitrise-io/devcenter/_articles/en/reviews/okta.md

 10. Click `Next`.
 11. Select the answer at Feedback as best it suits your organization.
 Hit `Finish`.

 Congrats!
-Bitrise has been successfully added to okta as an app.
+Bitrise has been successfully added to Okta as an app.

 ## Configuring Bitrise as a SAML app